RitamRoa/DevSphere_Resources/CONTRIBUTING.md

 Please be respectful and professional when contributing.
 Follow community guidelines and avoid inappropriate content.

-Thank you for helping make this repo better for everyone ❤️
+Thank you for helping this repo better for everyone ❤️